hackatbrown/discordbot-starter/README.md

 # Discord Bot Starter Kit
 Welcome to Hack@Brown's Discord Bot starter kit!
-In this kit, we're providing you with some boilerplate code, as well as a little guide to get started on building your very own bot!

 Not only is building a bot a fun and exciting project, but it also teaches valuable skills in programming and automation.
 Moreover, as Discord supports numerous media types (audio, video, text, images, etc.), possibilities are basically infinite!

-The first few steps of building a Discord bot are very generic and can sometimes be annoying.
-But, fear not: we've completed them for you!
-The boilerplate we're providing has the code for a working Discord bot that is able to respond to a very simple ping slash command.
+In this kit, we're providing you with some boilerplate code, as well as a little guide to get started on building your very own bot!
+We provide steps on how to build an _ultra cool_ bot that responds to a simple ping slash command.
+We've included some other _ultra cool_ commands, but you can use this as a launchpad for the endless possibilities of your very own discord bot!

+_Table of Contents_
+1. Boilerplate Structure
+2. Adding the Bot to your Discord Server
+3. Building and Running the Starter code
+4. Creating & Deploying Commands
+6. Other _Ultra Cool_ Commands
+7. Useful Resources

 ## 1. Boilerplate Structure
 This boilerplate uses Node.js and the discord.js module, and is written in TypeScript.
 You can find the folder structure of our starter kit below: